Diversity and Inclusion at Clayton Utz

 Our people come from a wide range of backgrounds and have different skills, interests, personalities and capabilities.
 We are committed to an inclusive culture in which all of our people are recognised for their unique contributions and are encouraged and supported to achieve their full potential.

-Diversity at Clayton Utz includes diversity of thought, background, experience, personal circumstances, education, religion, sexuality, gender, age, ethnicity and ability/disability.
+Diversity at Clayton Utz includes diversity of thought, background, experience, personal circumstances, education, religion, sexuality, gender, age, cultural background and ability/disability.
 That diversity helps to generate new ideas, creates more effective teams and relationships, and is a key enabler to attract, develop and retain the very best people.

 Diversity and inclusion is integral to our culture which is founded on the values of trust, respect and co-operation.